lukecui95/SI507_Project3_cpengwei/README.md

 ## Use requirements.txt to set your virtual environment

-1)Create a virtual environment
+1) Create a virtual environment

 python3 -m venv project3-env

-2)Activate your virtual environment
+2) Activate your virtual environment

 source project3-env/bin/activate    # For Mac/Linux...

 source project3-env/Scripts/activate    # For Windows

-3)Install all requirements
+3) Install all requirements

 pip install -r requirements.txt

-4)Try our Flash app
+4) Try our Flash app

 See "How to run our Flash app"

-5)Deactivate
+5) Deactivate

 deactivate